You will visit: Northern Territory, including Alice Springs, Kings Canyon, Uluṟu, Tennant Creek, Katherine, Kakadu National Park & Darwin

-We get the background on local indigenous culture at the Warradjan Cultural Centre before we explore the “rock galleries” of Ubirr, where time-old paintings line the cave walls.
-Depending on the season, you can watch the sun set over this stunning site before we head back to the hotel for dinner.
+First up it’s Nourlangie Rock with impressive rock art dating back thousands of years.
+Next we get the background on local indigenous culture at the Warradjan Cultural Centre before our included wildlife boat cruise takes us out to spot crocs & learn about the native birdlife in the area.
+There may be time to explore the “rock galleries” of Ubirr, where time-old paintings line the cave walls before we head back to the hotel for dinner.

 - Visit the Warradjan Aboriginal Cultural Centre

-Today, we head to stunning Litchfield National Park.
-We stop by the termite mounds, a local natural curiosity, which are up to 4 metres high and are literally magnetic – your Tour Manager will fill you in on the details.
+Today, we head to Darwin via stunning Litchfield National Park.
+We stop by the termite mounds, a local natural curiosity, which are up to 4 metres high and are literally magnetic – your Trip Manager will fill you in on the details.

 Then we hit the famous falls that make up the park – four waterfalls pour over a wide plateau into deep, picture-perfect waterholes surrounded by thick rainforest.
 Experience this natural playground and take a dip in the transparent waters.